cyrbry/BridgeProject/not_code/drawing_construction_time_log.md

 (put those 4 side by side in the pdf)

+{/Users/julianmoncarz/University/Year_1/Fall_2025/CIV102_Structures/Bridge Project/not_code/images_for_construction/elevation_and_others.jpg}

-## add elevation, top and bottom views by yang
+Elevation, top and bottom views, splice, and diaphragm drawings

-- Splice, diaphragm, and any other connection details

-### add these from yang

 {join_prototype.JPG}

-Connection Joint Prototype - Shows splice and diaphragm joining method
+Connection Joint Prototype - Shows splice joining method

 - Optional: 3D rendering or 3D pencil/pen sketch of the entire bridge (if you have time)